 This year we have used Chet Baker source recordings from studio sessions and concerts from 1955 onward up to Chet’s final concert in Hanover on April 28 1988, just two weeks before his tragic death in Amsterdam.
 We ran the show for the first time at The Queen Charlotte Theatre in Richmond on the exact anniversary of the concert with Henry Lowther, Tony Woods and Gerard Gregg-Smith as special guests with two follow on quartet performances, the first at the Chateau in the beautiful town of Laurens in the heart of the Herault region in South West France on Thursday 31 May, and then at the Exchange Theatre in Twickenham (West London) on Thursday June 21.

-We have called the show Let’s Get Lost , the title of a song from the 1943 film Happy Go Lucky recorded by Chet Baker in 1955 but also the title of Bruce Weber’s biopic of Chet’s life, released posthumously in 1989.
+We called the show Let’s Get Lost , the title of a song from the 1943 film Happy Go Lucky recorded by Chet Baker in 1955 but also the title of Bruce Weber’s biopic of Chet’s life, released posthumously in 1989.

-Read on for more information about the life and music of Chet Baker , the Band and our concerts.
+Read on for more information about the life and music of Chet Baker , the Band and our past concerts.

 Chet Baker started playing professionally in the early 1950’s working with the baritone saxophone player and arranger/composer Gerry Mulligan and then with pianist Russ Freeman.Baker was voted America’s top trumpeter by Downbeat Magazine in 1955 ahead of Dizzie Gillespie, Miles Davis and Clifford Brown and helped to establish a West Coast style dominated by white musicians.
 The pressure of living up to this elevated status helped fuel Chet Baker’s appetite for a potent mix of hash, heroin and cocaine.
 His drug taking influenced his professional playing career, destroyed three marriages and ultimately led to his early death in Amsterdam on May 13 1988.